RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

     add_files $path_bd

-Now we can generate a project:
+Now we can generate a project (The -tclargs parameter should be the same as the main project folder name):

 .. code-block:: shell-session